lindokuhlezikalala/aws-Restart-Journey/README.md

 # 🌐 Static Website Hosting with Amazon S3

-This project demonstrates how to host a static website on **Amazon S3** using simple HTML, CSS, and JavaScript.
+This project demonstrates how to host a static website on **Amazon S3** using simple HTML, CSS.
 It's part of my AWS Restart Journey.

-## 🚀 Steps to Launch Your Website

 ### 1. Create an S3 Bucket
 - Use a globally unique bucket name (e.g., zoefitness123).